r-spatial/sf/inst/docker/README.md

 to start R-devel in the container, use the `Rdevel` command.
 Building the image checks sf from github.

+If you want to run R with `gdb` in a container, use e.g.

+    docker run --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -ti gdal3

 ## with custom gdal, geos and proj installs